creating a

 Rui Martins da Silva is a specialist in Physical Medicine and Rehabilitation, with a particular focus on sports medicine and the care of elite athletes.
 He is currently a member of the Health Department at Futebol Clube do Porto, where he works with both the professional and youth teams, whilst also serving as Clinical Director of the Portuguese Padel Federation.
 He began his professional career as a physiotherapist, having worked with professional clubs and national and international teams, an experience that contributed to an integrated approach to the prevention, diagnosis and rehabilitation of injuries in a sporting context.
 Throughout his medical training, he undertook sports medicine placements at internationally renowned institutions and developed specialist training in the fields of football medicine and sports imaging, establishing a clinical practice focused on performance, functional recovery and a safe return to competition.

-Bento Aire
+Bento Aires

 Chair of the Governing Board, Order of Engineers – Northern Region, Portugal